 - Meat that is boned-out or that is cut and wrapped (either commercially or privately);

-- Antlers or clean (no brain tissue attached) skull plates with antlers attached; and
+- Antlers or clean (no brain tissue attached) skull plates with antlers attached.

 - Finished taxidermy mounts.

-Meat and trophy handling already are part of the trip planning process so taking the additional steps to minimize CWD risk can be added to that process.
-Another item to consider is the mount itself, and hunters should make those arrangements in the destination state and have the animal caped before leaving.
+Cornicelli said meat and trophy handling already are part of the trip planning process so taking the additional steps to minimize CWD risk can be added to that process.
+Another item to consider is the mount itself.
+“If you kill an animal you want to mount, you should make those arrangements in the destination state and have it caped before you leave,” Cornicelli said.

 Nonresidents transporting whole or partial carcasses on a direct route through Minnesota are exempt from this restriction.

-Carcass import information is available at mndnr.gov/deerimports, in the 2017 Minnesota Hunting and Trapping Regulations Handbook on page 65 and the questions and answers section on the back cover.
+Carcass import information is available at mndnr.gov/deerimports, in the 2018 Minnesota Hunting and Trapping Regulations Handbook starting on page 63 and the questions-and-answers section on the back cover.